harshitsharma496/lending_case_study/README.md

-# FINANCE COMPANY Loan Case study
+# FINANCE COMPANY (Loan Case study)
-> We look out for factor taken into account while loan will get defaluted
+> We look out for factor taken into account while our given loan will get defaluted

 ## Contents